 The University of Bradford is committed to raising aspirations and widening access to Higher Education.

-The Times and Sunday Times have named us the UK's University of the Year for Social Inclusion 2020, recognising the work we do to ensure that high-quality education is available to students from all walks of life, regardless of their background.
+The Times and Sunday Times named us the UK's University of the Year for Social Inclusion 2020, recognising the work we do to ensure that high-quality education is available to students from all walks of life.

 The progression scheme is designed to support undergraduate applicants whose personal and educational circumstances mean they could be less likely to receive an offer.

-An adult learner is anyone who is applying to university for the first time, has had a break from education, and/or is applying with non-traditional qualifications.
+An adult learner is someone who is applying to university for the first time, who has had a break from education, and/or is applying with non-traditional qualifications.

 A care experienced student is any student who has been in the care of a local authority as a child.

 We define an estranged student as a young person, aged 25 or under at the time of enrolment, who no longer has the support of their biological or adoptive parents due to a breakdown in their relationship.